What are Tarot Court Cards?

 Illustration: The top 10 things which Tarot Court cards can be symbols of in every type of Tarot deck!
 They can represent the person getting the reading, the love, an outsider etc. This art and post will help beginners who are just learning interpretations and seasoned fortune tellers.
 Includes tips and tricks for applying the meaning of Wands, Cups, Swords and Pentacle people cards.
 Deck used is the rider waite smith. - Divination and Fortune Telling.

-Lisa Boswell Hendry
+Cloudy Boswell Hendry

-Lisa Boswell is an award-winning spiritual teacher.
+I am an award-winning spiritual teacher.
 Her websites are visited by over 1 million people every single year.
 Her book, The Modern Oracle, was an Amazon best-seller and was published by Hachette.